Suspension

 Why would your employer want to suspend you?

-The reasons why your employer may want to suspend you could include:
+The reasons why your employer may want to suspend you during an investigation could include:

 • to highlight to you the seriousness of the matter and potential breakdown of trust;